deimosfr/mytechnotebook/docs/Servers/ConfigurationManagers/Puppet/puppet_configuration_file_management_solution.md

 Here I send a list of LDAP servers and their IP addresses will be returned to me.
 Now you understand that it's a call, a bit like [inline_templates](#inline-templates), but much more powerful.

+!!! info

-{{< alert context="info" text="I've noticed a rather annoying cache behavior with this type of function!
+    I've noticed a rather annoying cache behavior with this type of function!
 Indeed, when you develop a parser and test it, you are likely to use 'Notify' functions in your manifests for debugging.
 However, the changes you make to your parser won't necessarily apply until you've cleared the caches.
 After some research and IRC queries, it turns out that the only working method is to **restart the Puppet Master and the web server (Nginx in our case)**.
-It works very well, but it's a bit annoying during the debug phase." />}}
+It works very well, but it's a bit annoying during the debug phase.

 ### Ruby in your manifests